Muzafar-Ali/QuicklyEat-Food-Delivery-App--MERN/README.md

 QuicklyEat is a food delivery platform built using the **MERN stack** (MongoDB, Express, React, Node.js) that enables users to search for local restaurants, view detailed restaurant menus, and place orders online.
 The application is designed with an intuitive user interface to provide a seamless and efficient food ordering experience, making it easy for users to find their favorite restaurants and quickly place orders for delivery.

-Whether you’re a busy professional, a student, or just someone who enjoys the convenience of food delivery, QuicklyEat ensures that the ordering process is fast, easy, and secure.

 The app is deployed with:
 - **Frontend**: [QuicklyEat Frontend](https://quickly-eat-frontend-deploy.vercel.app/) (Vercel)
 - **Backend**: Hosted on [Render](https://render.com/)